FAQs

 There appears to be a lot of risk attached to this project – was it mistake taking it on?

-This is a unique opportunity to revitalise this historic part of the city centre and improve our leisure offer for residents, businesses and visitors.
-It will bring jobs, support existing businesses and drive visitor numbers.
-Doing nothing is not an option.
+This was a unique opportunity to revitalise this historic part of the city centre and improve our leisure offer for residents, businesses and visitors.
+It created around 300 jobs, supported existing businesses and drove up visitor numbers.
+Doing nothing was not an option.